Neonnaut/Neonnaut.github.io/README.md

 > A generator for interlinear glosses

-This is an input/output generator for setting linguistic interlinear gloss, for the purposes of conlanging.
-It is built with HTML and JavaScript with jQuery and runs in your browser at https://neonnaut.github.io/ ;
+This tool, designed for formatting linguistic interlinear gloss, is built with HTML and and runs in your browser at https://neonnaut.github.io/.
+It should be noted that this tool saves your data in local storage of your brower

-There are several markup options for displaying on different websites.
+It's main purpose has been designed for constructed languages, and as many abbreviations for grammatical elements already have conflicts with each other, new definitions can be set that can overwrite individual definitions.

-Refer to the following documents on setting interlinear gloss:
+You may refer to the following information on what interlinear gloss is and it's purpose:

 https://www.eva.mpg.de/lingua/resources/glossing-rules.php